shenoyranjith/ai-eavesdropper/README.md

 ## Description

-AI-Eavesdropper listens to what you are talking and generates related images using a combination of: [Speaches](https://github.com/speaches-ai/speaches), [Ollama](https://ollama.com/), and [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+AI-Eavesdropper listens to what you are talking and generates related images using a combination of: [Speaches](https://github.com/speaches-ai/speaches), [Ollama](https://ollama.com/), and [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 ### Features